openforis/sepal-doc/docs/source/cookbook/planet_mosaic.rst

     :title: The date selection window
     :group: planet-mosaic-recipe

-Click the :btn:`<fa-solid fa-calendar-alt>` to display the Date picker and select your date.
+Click the :btn:`<fa-solid fa-calendar-days>` to display the Date picker and select your date.

 .. thumbnail:: ../_images/cookbook/planet_mosaic/date_picker.png
     :title: The SEPAL datepicker as it is used in the planet mosaic tool